xiaobai52HZ/hello-world/README.md

 # hello-world
-Hi humans!
+Hi,programmers!

 This is my first try to use github.
-Now I'm changing new branch that Ihave created.
+Now I'm changing new branch that I have created.